-CRC cards, standing for Class, Responsibilities, and Collaborators, are a valuable tool in object-oriented design.
-They help teams define what a class should know, what it should do, and how it interacts with other classes.
+CRC cards—standing for Class, Responsibilities, and Collaborators—are a lightweight, collaborative tool in object‑oriented design.
+They help teams decide what a class should know, what it should do, and which other classes it works with.

 Structure of CRC Cards

-Each CRC card is divided into three sections:
+Each CRC card is typically divided into three simple sections:

 Class Name